 2019 FINDING FOCUS WORKSHOPS

 If you haven’t heard by now, yes we’re going to Florence, Italy.
-It’s going to be a trip of a life time a a definite highlight of your year.
+It’s going to be a trip of a life time and a definite highlight of your year.
 Get ready to drink some good vino and take some gorgeous images!

 April 15-20th 2019 $2,795